 - 1. Set the ON/OFF switch in the OFF position. - 2.
 Disconnect AC power from the unit. - 3.
 Shut off the gas supply to the unit. - 4.
-Remove the manometer and barbed fittings and reinstall the NPT plug using a suitable pipe thread compound. - 5.
+Remove the manometer tubing and fitting from the port in the side of the high gas pressure switch and turn the integral port screw clock-wise until port is closed. - 5.
 Remove the combustion analyzer probe from the 1/4" vent hole in the exhaust manifold.
-Replace the 1/8" NPT plug in the manifold. - 6.
-Replace all previously removed sheet metal enclosures on the unit.
+Replace the 1/4" NPT plug in the manifold. - 6.
+Replace all previously removed sheet metal enclosures on the unit. - 7.
+This concludes reassembly of the unit after combustion calibration.